nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 That woke him.
 The stupor had been the recession of a wave, withdrawing only to gather new impetus.
 Now again it rushed over him, hot and impelling.
 He looked about a little madly and very grimly, and he said aloud:

 "Judge.
 Hmph.
 Show me that judge.
-I'm go'n' give 'im sump'm to judge."
+I'm go'n' give &rsquo;im sump'm to judge."